8.7. Regressions in 6.1.0

 [RTI Issue ID CORE-12772]

 A change to the thread-naming convention inadvertently limits the number of asynchronous publisher threads to 100.
-This limitation is fixed in releases 6.1.2 and 7.1.0.
-The limit is now 65,536 in those releases.
+This limitation has been fixed; the limit is now 65,536 in the fixed releases.
 These limits also apply to receive threads, asynchronous waitset threads, and persistence service threads.

 [RTI Issue ID CORE-12874]